Home

 Types of CofO applications

-• Ownership Change: If the operator of a use established by a prior CofO is changing, a change of ownership application is required.
+• Ownership Change: Ownership change occurs when property or business ownership transitions between current or new tenants, owners, or proprietors.
+This type of application is required if the operator of a use established by a prior CofO is changing.
 No changes to the use, square footage, or occupant load are proposed.
-Please note that a zoning inspection is required for nonconforming uses, apartment buildings, rental units, eating establishments, for any use for which the current CofO was issued greater than 10 years ago, and other uses as determined by the Office of the Zoning Administrator.
+Please note that a zoning inspection is required for nonconforming uses, apartment buildings, rental units, eating establishments, for any use where the current CofO was issued more than 10 years ago, and other uses as determined by the Office of the Zoning Administrator.

 • Revision: If a typographical error was made in a previously issued CofO, the applicant should apply for a revision to the issued CofO.
 Note that no substantive changes to the use or occupancy are permitted as a revision to an issued CofO.

-• Temporary: For use of a building or outdoor event on a temporary basis.
+• Temporary Occupancy: For the use of a building or outdoor event on a temporary basis.
 Conditions may be imposed as necessary and will include an expiration date.
 A building permit may be required prior to the issuance of a temporary CofO.